Rupert Nikoll Desk Lamp

 Manufacturer: Beleuchtungskörperfabrik und Beleuchtungsglashütten (lighting equipment factory and lighting glassworks) Rupert Nikoll, Vienna, Austria.

-Other versions: Made in several colours: vanilla, red, green… This lamp is designed for use as a wall lamp or table lamp, hence the hook.
+Other versions: This Rupert Nikoll desk lamp exists in several colours: vanilla, red, green… This lamp is designed for use as a wall lamp or table lamp, hence the hook.

 Little is known about the Rupert Nikoll factory.
 The company was founded in 1908 and ended business in 1986.
 In 1966 the company moved to Ober-Grafendorf some 70 km / 43.5 miles from Vienna.
 Rupert Nikoll also had a branch in Munich, Germany since 1958.